 James Allison, Ph.D., knows his T cells.
-For the past 30 years, he's studied them inside and out, learning what makes them tick.
+For the past 30 years, he's studied them inside and out, learning what makes them run and hum.
 From his laboratory have emerged some of the most important discoveries in immunology.

 In the early 1980s, Allison was one of the first to identify the T cell receptor—the part of a T cell that binds to antigen and functions as the T cell’s ignition switch.
 A few years later, in 1992, he showed that a molecule called CD28 functions as the T cell’s gas pedal.
 Then, in 1995, when no one else was even thinking there would be such a thing, he identified the T cell's brakes, in the process opening up a whole new vista in cancer treatment.